 The resources need to be distinct and make best use of what is available from other organisations and national networks by linking and reference.

-The work needs to be produced and published in Welsh and English and, furthermore promote and facilitate the use of Welsh language.
+The work needs to be produced and published in Welsh and English and, furthermore, promote and facilitate the use of Welsh language.
 Some of the co-production work highlighted will need to be conducted in Welsh.

 The contracted Producer will provide a creative overview of the project, demonstrating a clear ability to deliver a wide range of learning resources using digital media to a very high standard.